eessanaa/Bob-Horton-Melting-Curve-Project/User_Guide_Outline(App2).md

 ### 🔵 Derivative d(Fraction)/dT (Blue)
 - Shows the rate of melting vs. temperature.
 - The peak identifies the **melting temperature (Tm)** — the point of fastest strand separation.
-- Y-axis (right) = derivative, X-axis = temperature.

----

-## Interpreting Results
-- **GC-rich sequences** have higher melting points than **AT-rich** sequences.
-- **Higher salt** concentrations shift curves to the right (more stable DNA).
-- **Broad peaks** suggest mixed sequence stability or multi-domain melting.
-- The **derivative peak temperature** is the experimental equivalent of Tm.

----

-## How It Works (For Programmers)
-- Uses **nearest-neighbor thermodynamic parameters** to calculate ΔH and ΔS for each dinucleotide.
-- Converts these into ΔG = ΔH – TΔS to estimate strand stability at each temperature.
-- Applies a **Hidden Markov Model (HMM)** to smooth transitions between melted and bound regions.
-- Plots data in real time using **Chart.js**.

----

-## Example Workflow
-1. Enter sequence: `ATGCGCGTTAGC`
-2. Set:
-   - Na⁺ = 0.05 M
-   - Mg²⁺ = 0.005 M
-   - Start = 40 °C, End = 95 °C, Step = 1 °C
-3. Observe:
-   - Fraction melted curve rises near 80–90 °C.
-   - Derivative curve peaks around 88 °C → approximate Tm.

----

-## Tips for Use
-- Try sequences with different **GC contents** to see how Tm changes.
-- Reduce **Step** size (e.g., 0.5 °C) for smoother data.
-- Compare results with **uMelt** or **Wallace equation** for validation.
-- Use this tool to demonstrate how **sequence composition** and **ionic strength** influence DNA melting.

----

-## Future Additions (Optional)
-- Add export to CSV or PNG.
-- Display single-number Tm on the interface.
-- Integrate Wallace rule or uMelt comparison directly into the app.

----